-There are many similarities between Mediation and Collaborative Law.
+There are many similarities between Mediation and Collaborative Divorce.
 Both are premised on good faith, full disclosure, and creating mutually beneficial agreements.
 There are several differences between the processes, but the main difference is which professional(s) you work with to resolve your case.
 Both processes frequently use child specialists, financial specialists and/or divorce coaches.
 This article focuses only on the role of the mediator and Collaborative attorneys.

 In mediation, clients work directly with a neutral third party – the mediator.
 Mediation is usually a series of “three way” meetings involving both clients and the mediator.
 The mediator does not represent either client and has an equal duty to both clients.
 Mediators can provide legal information to clients, but they cannot provide legal advice.
 Legal information includes what the rules are in Oregon, how they may apply to your situation, and (potentially) what a likely range of outcomes would be in your situation.
 Legal advice is a recommendation about what you should do in your situation.
 Mediators cannot provide you with legal advice (even if they are an attorney).